Book Blaster Issue 9

 “I passed!” he told us.
 “In the insurance exam, you just pass or fail, they don’t tell you the mark.
 I could just see the correct answers to choose.
 I studied for the last two weeks.

 “During the last week the company put us up in a hotel.
 Most of the others had been studying for months and they were still sitting up through the night.
-I was taking Jacuzzis and using a Paraliminal CD.
-On the morning of the exam I PhotoRead for eight minutes after relaxing and using the Memory Supercharger CD.
+I was taking Jacuzzis and using a Paraliminal recording.
+On the morning of the exam I PhotoRead for eight minutes after relaxing and using the Memory Supercharger title.

 “It’s absolutely fantastic.
 My girlfriend’s had striking results as well.
 It’s turned around her performance on her BA course.

 “the closest thing I can compare PhotoReading to, if you haven’t done it, is those Magic Eye photographs which are made of dots yet you suddenly see a picture.